-Import Networks from Public Databases
+5.3 Import Networks from Public Databases

-Cytoscape has a feature called Import Network from Public Databases.
-Users can access various kinds of databases through this function, $File \rightarrow Import \rightarrow Network \rightarrow Public Databases...$.
+Cytoscape allows you to import networks from public databases.
+Users can access various kinds of databases through this function, under $File \rightarrow Import \rightarrow Network$ from Public Databases....
+A Search bar is also available at the top of the Network panel in the Control Panel.
+From the search bar, you can directly access several public databases.

-What is a Web Service?
+5.3.1 What is a Web Service?